fyne-io/fyne/README.md

 If you don't have one set up the instructions at [Compiling](https://github.com/fyne-io/fyne/wiki/Compiling) may help.

 By default Fyne uses the [gl golang bindings](https://github.com/go-gl/gl) which means you need a working OpenGL configuration.
-Debian/Ubuntu based systems may need to also need to install the `libgl1-mesa-dev` and `xorg-dev` packages.
+Debian/Ubuntu based systems may also need to install the `libgl1-mesa-dev` and `xorg-dev` packages.

 Using the standard go tools you can install Fyne's core library using: